thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 10
 While the resolver class appears in your node’s list of classes, it has not yet been fully configured.
 You still need to add the nameserver IP address parameter for the resolver class to use.
-You can do this by adding a parameter right in the console.

 ###Slide 11
-You can add class parameter values to the code in your module, but it’s easier to add those parameters to your classes using the PE console.
+You could add class parameter values to the code in your module, but it’s easier to add those parameters to your classes using the PE console.

 From the Live Management tab, run once, and you’re finished.
 The custom nameserver now appears in your resolv.conf.